 - Leave “Secret” empty and in in the field “Access token” type the

 access token shown generated in step 6 above from the browser and

 Direct links to appstore:

 xdrip+ is an opensource Android app (an iOS variant exists but I havent read much about it so have no knowledge to share) and as it is not available from playstore it can be obtained directly from developer site: https://jamorham.github.io/#xdrip-plus To use xdrip, you will also need to order a transmitter called miaomiao - It usually comes within 2 to 3 days - for me atleast it came in 2 days back in October when I started using FSL1.
 It is a bit of investment at about £162 but it pays for itself in long run.
 I ordered from their site3.
 Once you get the transmitter, the process will be like so:

 Once connected, it will ask you to calibrate the app with readings from two finger prick tests.
 You can do one and provide twice or you can do twice.
 I usually do it twice for each new sensor.

+This is a not-for-profit site which xdrip+ can directly communicate with and push the readings to every 15 minutes thus creating a backup for your data in the cloud.
 As I still use the miaomiao transmitter paired with xdrip+ I have created a sync from xdrip+ to tidepool.
 Now the good thing with tidepool is that it shows glucometer readings in a separate table and while for Diabox I have to manually enter the finger prick test data, Caresens Dual is paired perfectly with xdrip and every single time I take a finger prick test, xdrip+ automatically fetches the reading from meter via Bluetooth and then that reading is fed into Tidepool which allows me to see my BG data at one place like so: